CherryJoshi/RL-IR/readme.md

 ###  <img src="./imgs/icon1.png" width="20" style="vertical-align: middle;"> Reinforcement Learning for Multi-Degradation Image Restoration: A Survey

-This repository provides a curated collection of papers, benchmarks, and resources from our survey:  Reinforcement Learning for Multi-Degradation Image Restoration: A Survey
+This repository provides a collection of papers, benchmarks, and resources from our survey:  Reinforcement Learning for Multi-Degradation Image Restoration: A Survey

 ---
 ## Abstract